sejong-rcv/INSANet/README.md

                   ├── I00019.txt
                   ├── ...
       ├── images
-         ├─ The structure is identical to the "annotations_paired", but └─ files are altered from text(.txt) to image(.jpg).
+         ├─ The structure is identical to the "annotations_paired" folder:
+         └─ A pair of images has its own train annotations with the same file name.

 ├── src
    ├── kaist_annotations_test20.json
    ├── imageSets
-      ├── train-all-02.txt
+      ├── train-all-02.txt # List of file names for train.
       └── test-all-20.txt
 ```

 ### LLVIP